 Freedom of expression; civil-religious liberty; human rights;

-peace; the search for truth; and concern for creatures and the underdog.
+peace; the search for truth; the recovery of morals, principles and

 Oh, by the way...

 Please bear in mind that my journey hasn’t ended, and that as